redguava/cliniko-api/sections/attendees.md

 Attendees
 ============

+**Deprecation warning**: attendees return a deprecated link for `appointment`.
+You should instead use `booking`.
+The `appointment` link returns a 404 when linking to group bookings.
+The `appointment` link will be removed in February 2017.

 * [Get Attendees](#get-attendees "This will return all attendees.")
 * [Get Deleted Attendees](#get-deleted-attendees "This will return all deleted attendees")
 * [Get Cancelled Attendees](#get-cancelled-attendees "This will return all cancelled attendees")